tekpinar/correlationplus/README.md

 ./correlationplus.simg -i 6fl9_rc15_scalCoeff1_100_modes_lmi_v2.dat -j zacharias_rc15_scalCoeff15_100_modes_lmi.dat -p 6fl9_centeredOrientedAligned2Z.pdb -t lmi
 ```

-Unlike docker you have not to worry about shared directory, your *home* and */tmp* are automatically shared.
+Unlike docker you do not have to worry about shared directory, your *home* and */tmp* are automatically shared.
 You can also run an *ipython* interactive session.
 ```bash
 singularity shell correlationplus.simg